PhuyalGaurav/facebook-auto-post/README.md

 # Facebook Auto Post

 This project automatically posts images to Facebook by getting memes or any images from reddit.
+See a example [page](https://www.facebook.com/untl1ed).

 ## Prerequisites